- Engineering Division

 Phase 1: The Upper Llagas Creek Flood Protection Project began construction in September 2019 and is progressing ahead of schedule.
 Phase 1 Project work completed to date includes completion of the channel excavation, construction of the on-site compensatory mitigation, Lake Silveira wetlands, Masten Avenue Bridge concrete underpinning, Monterey Road Bridge concrete lining, installation of rock slope protection, storm drain outfall modifications, removal of concrete rubble, debris and legacy trash, and destruction of monitoring wells, installation of bat boxes and temporary and permanent fencing, removal of 12.5 acres of invasive blackberry at Lake Silveira, and excavation to restore 2,000 linear feet of Llagas Creek from Lake Silveira towards Monterey Highway.

 Phase 2A: (a portion of Reach 8) Construct approximately 2,300 linear feet of a horseshoe-shaped underground tunnel 14-foot x 10 foot and approximately 1,600 linear feet of 10 ft x 9 ft twin Reinforced Concrete Box Culverts (RCBs) upstream and downstream of the proposed tunnel to carry high water flows in Morgan Hill.
 Low flows will remain within the existing creek that winds through downtown Morgan Hill in Reach 8.
 Construction is expected to take 2.5 years and will include traffic control, detours, utility coordination and relocation, and public outreach.
 Bids for Phase 2A were received on March 24th.
 The construction contract was awarded to Flatiron West, Inc. for $44 million.
-Construction is scheduled to begin in July 2021.
+Construction began July 2021.
 Learn more about this project at https://www.valleywater.org/upperllagas